-In this attack, scammers use password and username combinations that have already been stolen in data breaches and made available on the dark web.
-They then use automated software that enters these combinations into gaming sites such as Steam, Blizzard, or HumbleBumble.
+In this attack, scammers use password and username combinations that have already been exposed in data breaches and made available on the dark web.
+They then use automated software that enters these combinations into most of the bigger and better-known gaming sites.

 Why?
-When hackers do gain access to gamers’ accounts, they can steal their credit card details and personally identifiable information.
+When hackers do gain access to gamers’ accounts, they can steal their credit card information and personal information.
 With this information, they can run up fraudulent purchases on victims’ credit cards.
-Scammers might also steal the weapons, armours, and upgrades that gamers have earned, goodies that these thieves can then sell on the dark web to others.
+Scammers might also steal the weapons, armours, and upgrades that gamers have earned, goodies that these cyberthieves can then sell on the dark web to others.

 The lesson here?
-Practise good password security and don’t use the same password at multiple sites.
+Don’t use the same password at multiple sites.

 Mobile gaming scam No. 2: The malware problem

 Another danger of mobile gaming?
 Malware.
-Unfortunately, it’s often ridiculously easy for cybercriminals to infect the devices of gamers with this malicious code.
-They just need to convince gamers to download what they think is a legitimate game. when in fact they are either infecting their devices with pure malicious code or they are downloading a version of a game that hackers have infected with malware.
+And unfortunately, it’s often ridiculously easy for cybercriminals to infect the devices of gamers with malicious code: They just need to convince gamers to download a legitimate-looking game.
+Instead, when these gamers do initiate a download, they either infect their devices with pure malicious code or they download a version of a game that hackers have infected with malware.

 Mobile gaming scam No. 3: Fake cheat codes, power-ups and upgrades

-Scammers rely on gamers’ hunger for cheat codes, power-ups, and upgrades to scam them out of cash or their financial information.
+Scammers rely on gamers’ hunger for cheat codes, power-ups, and upgrades to scam them out of cash or access their financial information.
 How?
-They’ll spam message boards saying they have cheat codes or uniform upgrades for sale or they’ll reach out directly to gamers on forums, promising them access to the latest items, pets, armor or weapons.
+They’ll spam message boards saying they have cheat codes or uniform upgrades for sale.
+Or they’ll reach out directly to gamers on forums or during chats promising them access to the latest items, pets, armour or weapons.

 All gamers have to do is send these scammers money, often through a peer-to-peer payment system.
-But when gamers send their dollars?
-The seller disappears, taking the gamer’s money and never delivering the upgrades or cheat codes they promised.
+But when gamers send their money?
+The seller disappears, taking the gamer’s cash and never delivering the upgrades or cheat codes they promised.

 Other scammers say they’ll send these goodies after gamers send them their credit card information.
-Once gamers make this mistake and send that information, the scammers use the gamer’s credit card number to make expensive purchases online.
+Once gamers make this mistake and send that information?
+The scammers use the gamer’s credit card number to order expensive goodies online.